 Linfield was a member of the Bakken Trio from 1992 until 2002, a period during which the ensemble recorded works of Ives, Pärt and Beethoven.
 She has twice received the McKnight Fellowship for Performing Musicians, in 2006 as soloist and in 2001 with the Bakken Trio.

 Linfield earned a bachelor of music degree from Oberlin College and a master’s degree from the New England Conservatory and Rutgers University.
-Outside of her career as a cellist, Linfield enjoys the shock factor of playing forward on the WHAM (Women's Hockey Association of Minnesota) hockey team the "Loonachicks."
+Outside of her career as a cellist, Linfield is an avid ice hockey player on the WHAM (Women's Hockey Association of Minnesota) team, the Ravens.

 In addition to playing hockey with the Loonachicks, Katja enjoys gardening and home improvement projects and is creating a blog called Spontaneous Musings.